 Sonbun Memorial Hall

-It’s only memorial hall for Sun Yat-Sen in Japan who is known as the first president of the Republic of China and the first leader of the Nationalist Party of China.
+It’s only the memorial hall for Sun Yat-Sen in Japan who is known as the first president of the Republic of China and the first leader of the Nationalist Party of China.
 Before it opened to the public as a memorial hall, it was a holiday home for Chinese trader Jintang Wu built in 1915.
-Among locals, they call it Rokkakudo(hexagon hall) since outside of the building looks hexagon shaped.
+Among locals, they call it Rokkakudo(hexagon hall) since the outside of the building looks hexagon shaped.
 If you are interested in history, this memorial hall will be satisfying with the important documents and letters about Sun Yat-Sen. You can see Akashi-Kaikyo bridge together with the buildings, it is also worth visiting just to take a gorgeous picture.

 10am – 5pm